 Your ProtoSound® system has two types of volume adjustment.
 A manual turn knob on the bottom of the chassis (See Fig. 4 below) allows you to control all the sounds in the system and a remote control "RESET" option (Option # 6), allows you to control the volume level of the engine sounds remotely from the transformer.
 Turning the volume adjustment knob clockwise will increase the volume and counterclockwise will lower the volume of all sounds; bell, horn, engine sounds, Cab Chatter, etc.

-Figure 4: Adjusting The ProtoSound Volume
+Proto-Sound® Volume Control Figure 4: Adjusting The ProtoSound Volume and selecting the ProtoCouplerTM

 USING "RESET" TO PROGRAM PROTOSOUNDS®